Cerrado

 Long ignored by conservationists and environmentalists the cerrado is home to a shocking number of species, even given comparisons to its biologically-rich neighbors: the Amazon and the nearly-vanished Atlantic Forest.
 Of the ecosystems' some 10,000 species of plant, nearly half are endemic to the cerrado.
 Nearly a thousand birds and three-hundred mammals have been recorded in the cerrado as well.
 For a wooded savannah ecosystem with a long dry season, the cerrado is extremely rich in life.

 Researchers have also begun to recognize the cerrado's importance for Brazil's waterways, since the headwaters of many of the nation's rivers begin in this savannah.
 The ecosystem plays an important role in carbon-cycling.
-In some years, carbon emissions from the destruction of the cerrado can exceed those from the destruction of the Amazon.
+Brazil's Environment Minister, Carlos Minc, has said that carbon emissions from the destruction of the cerrado are equal to those from the destruction of the Amazon.

 POLITICAL GEOGRAPHY OF THE CERRADO